VEGAMETA/WINDOWS_CPU_FREQUENCY_POWERCFG_CHANGER/README.md

 ###

-## Uninstalling

-Firstly you must exit the program from system tray menu, then enter following command:
+This command stops the service, so you can delete OpenHardwareMonitorLib.sys file if you need to:

 ```bat
 sc stop WinRing0_1_2_0
 ```

-This command stops the service, so you can delete OpenHardwareMonitorLib.sys file

 #